mebens/strong/README.md

 Strong is based largely on Ruby's [String class][rb-string].
 I've also taken a few things from [thelinx](http://github.com/thelinx)'s [extensions](https://github.com/TheLinx/loveclass/blob/master/stringextensions.lua) to strings.

-**Warning**: Some features don't work at all, and many aren't tested yet.
-This is up here at the moment for people to take a look at and contribute.
+**Warning**: Constructing tests for this library is still under way.
+Some features may not work, and some aren't tested.

 ## The Name